Greenwood, Indiana: Notable businesses

-Craft breweries

-Four craft breweries are located within Greenwood.
-Oaken Barrel Brewing Co. has called Greenwood home since its opening in 1994.
+Four craft breweries are located within Greenwood, including Oaken Barrel Brewing Co., which has called Greenwood home since its opening in 1994.
 Oaken Barrel is the second oldest brewpub in Indiana.
-Planetary Brewing established a production center and tasting room for Greenwood customers in 2013.
-The city is also home to Mashcraft Brewing Company.
-Mashcraft operates a taproom on State Road 135.
-Hoosier Brewing Company is located on South Madison Avenue in Old Town.

-Notable Associations

-In the Fall of 2022 the home office of CALLERLAB, the International Association of Square Dance Callers, moved from Topeka, Kansas to an office complex near Emerson Avenue and Main Street in Greenwood.
-Their mission is "to foster the art of square dance calling, and improve caller skills".
+In the fall of 2022, the home office of CALLERLAB, the International Association of Square Dance Callers, moved from Topeka, Kansas to an office complex near Emerson Avenue and Main Street in Greenwood.

 Education

 Educational attainment

 91.1% of Greenwood residents are high school graduates or higher.
 31.1% of residents have attained a bachelor's degree or higher.

 Public schools

 Three public school corporations serve Greenwood residents: Greenwood Community School Corporation, Clark-Pleasant Community School Corporation, and Center Grove Community School Corporation.